shubhambhor1999/UserManagement/README.md

 - The backend API endpoint is configured to run on port 3000 by default.
 You can change this in the `server.js` file.

 - Update the API URL in the frontend code (`services/UserServices.js`) if you change the backend server port or domain.
+### Backend Environment Variables

+This project uses a `.env` file to manage environment-specific configuration.
+You should create a `.env` file in the root directory of the backend server with the following variables:

+- **DB_HOST**: The hostname or IP address of your database server.
+Example: `localhost`

+- **DB_NAME**: The name of the database to connect to.
+Example: `user_management`

+- **DB_USER**: The username used to authenticate with the database server.
+Example: `root`

+- **DB_PASS**: The password used to authenticate with the database server.
+Example: `root`

+Make sure to replace the example values with your actual database configuration.
+Do not expose sensitive information like passwords in your repository.

 ## Usage